iamciera/sister-of-pin1-material/README.md

 Repository Maintainer: Ciera Martinez.
 Please contact by emailing ciera.martinez@gmail.com with any questions.

+Manuscript status:

-Manuscript status: In preparation for PLoS Genetics.
+1/19/15 In preparation for PLoS Genetics.
+1/31/15 Submitted to PLoS Genetics.

 ## Code